Salima Samnani, KC

 Profile

-Salima earned a Juris Doctorate from the University of Victoria, and a Master of Laws from the University of Fribourg in conjunction with the University of Bern and University of Neuchâtel, graduating at the top of her class.
+Professor Samnani earned a Juris Doctorate from the University of Victoria, and a Master of Laws in Cross-Cultural Business Practices from the University of Fribourg in conjunction with the University of Bern and University of Neuchâtel.
 Her thesis, written for and in conjunction with the World Trade Organization and the Aga Khan Agency of Micro-finance, explored the impact of micro-finance banking under-regulation on people made vulnerable by society.

 Courses